dmyersturnbull/tyrannosaurus/docs/ref.rst

-.gitignore                      Avoids committing temp, build, and other unwanted files .pre-commit-config.yaml         Forces checks that prevent unnecessary fixup commits .travis.yml                     Remove, assuming you are not using Travis azure-pipelines.yml             Remove, assuming you are not using Azure Pipelines CHANGELOG.md                    Always `keep a changelog <https://keepachangelog.com/>`_.
+.gitignore                      Avoids committing temp, build, and other unwanted files .pre-commit-config.yaml         Forces checks that prevent unnecessary fixup commits .travis.yml                     Remove, assuming you are not using Travis .scrutinizer.yml                Configuration for scrutinizer build, coverage, and/or code quality analysis azure-pipelines.yml             Remove, assuming you are not using Azure Pipelines CHANGELOG.md                    Always `keep a changelog <https://keepachangelog.com/>`_.
 CITATION.cff                    Recommends `citations <https://citation-file-format.github.io/>`_ (obscure)